Wellington and Manawatu Railway Company: Operations

 The railway's operations were advanced by standards of the time, having comfortable carriages, dining cars, electric lighting, and telephone communication between stations.
 By comparison, the government-operated network did not introduce dining cars until 1902.
-From 1895 the 53 lb/yard (26 kg/metre) rails on the Wellington-Plimmerton-Paekakariki section were replaced with 65 lb/yard (32 kg/metre) rails.
+From 1895 the 53 lb/yard (26 kg/metre) rails on the Wellington-Plimmerton-Paekākāriki section were replaced with 65 lb/yard (32 kg/metre) rails.
 In 1900–02 the rolling stock was fitted with Westinghouse air brakes.

 Dissolution

 The WMR was bought by the government in 1908 (as soon as it could be purchased without penalty), and was integrated into the New Zealand Railways Department from Monday 7 December 1908.
 The staff, 123 in 1886–87, grew to 382 by 1908, of whom 324 transferred to the NZR.
 The NZR also took over 20 locomotives, 56 bogie passenger cars, 14 brake vans, 343 wagons and two 10-ton hand cranes.

 The company had paid a 6% or 7% annual dividend, a return averaging 13½% per year, and when the company was taken over shareholders got 55 to 60 shillings a share.
 Of the 633 shareholders on the Wellington register, 307 were "originals".